franckalbinet/trufl/README.md

 taken into account.

-Given the time constraints and limited budgets that are often associated with data surveys (in particular ones supposed to informed highligh sensitive situation), it is **crucial to make informed decisions about how to allocate resources**.
+Given the time constraints and limited budgets that are often associated with data surveys (in particular ones supposed to informed highly sensitive situation), it is **crucial to make informed decisions about how to allocate resources**.
 This is even more important when considering the many variables that can be taken into account, such as